 One unintended consequence of this change is a decrease in the state and national average exam scores.
 In the past, only those students who were headed to college would take the ACT or SAT.
 Now, even those students who aren’t college-bound are taking the exams.
 You may have read about average exam scores trending downward.
 This is likely part of the reason why.

 What are SAT Subject Tests?

 I heard that some colleges don’t care if you submit an ACT or SAT score.

 That’s true.
 A movement is growing among colleges to NOT require ACT or SAT exam scores in their college application materials.
 This is called being “test optional.”
 The National Center for Fair and Open Testing tracks the list of colleges who no longer require scores.
-This list currently has over 1,000 schools on it!
+Click here for the current list.